Belmont in Belmont County, Ohio — The American Midwest (Great Lakes)

-Marker series.
-This marker is included in the Ohio Historical Society / The Ohio History Connection, and the The Historic National Road marker series.
+Topics and series.
+This historical marker is listed in this topic list: Roads & Vehicles.
+In addition, it is included in the Ohio Historical Society / The Ohio History Connection, and the The Historic National Road series lists.

 Location.
 40° 3.884′ N, 81° 0.7′ W. Marker is in Belmont, Ohio, in Belmont County.
 Marker is on Interstate 70, on the right when traveling west.
+Located at the Interstate 70 westbound rest area, just east of Belmont.
 Touch for map.
-Located at the Interstate 70 westbound rest area, just east of Belmont.
 Marker is in this post office area: Belmont OH 43718, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-State of Ohio (about 300 feet away, measured in a direct line); a different marker also named Mile Marker (approx. 0.2 miles away); Morristown (approx. 2.7 miles away); Harley E. Warrick Governor Arthur St. Clair 1734-1818 (approx. 6 miles away); Belmont County Revolutionary War Veterans (approx. 6 miles away); Medal of Honor Recipients of Belmont County (approx. 6 miles away); Milestone Marks where Extension of National Road... (approx. 6 miles away).
+Welcome to the National Road (here, next to this marker); State of Ohio Mile Marker (approx. 0.2 miles away); Morristown (approx. 2.7 miles away); Harley E. Warrick (approx. 3.1 miles away); Governor Arthur St. Clair 1734-1818 (approx. 6 miles away); Belmont County Revolutionary War Veterans (approx. 6 miles away); Medal of Honor Recipients of Belmont County (approx. 6 miles away).
+Touch for a list and map of all markers in Belmont.

 More about this marker.
 This marker is a one-sided marker.
 The back has no inscription.